10 open-source connectors·MIT licensed

 Why local-first instead of a hosted hub?

-Can I install all eight at once?
+Can I install all 10 at once?

 Are these official?

-No. Every connector is unofficial and not affiliated with the device makers.
-They use public APIs where available; Garmin uses the user's own Garmin Connect login locally, and Apple Health reads a manual export.zip rather than live HealthKit.
+No — every connector is unofficial and not affiliated with the device makers.
+They use public APIs where available.
+Garmin uses your own Garmin Connect login locally, Apple Health reads a manual export.zip instead of live HealthKit, Samsung Health reads a local CSV/ZIP personal-data export instead of live Health Connect, and Google Health uses the new Google Health API v4 (beta until end of May 2026) via your own Google Cloud OAuth client.

 Is this medical advice?